How to smell your own breath. Self-test for halitosis (bad breath).

 And that’s the catch with this test.
 What you determine may not be totally accurate because the anterior portion of the tongue is relatively self-cleansing.
 Here’s why.
 And as a result, it may under-report cases of halitosis.
 But if you do get a stinky smell, take heed.

-The back part of the tongue usually harbors debris that is the primary cause of bad breath.
+The back part of the tongue usually harbors debris which is the primary cause of bad breath.

 The “spoon” self-test for bad breath.